Skip to content

 Why drive this stretch

-Drive this stretch when you want New York to feel more connected between the western Lake Erie rollout and the farther-east Finger Lakes and central corridor pages.
-Avon carries the practical anchor weight, Lima keeps the chain readable, and East Bloomfield gives the segment a clear eastern handoff.
+Drive this stretch when you want New York to feel more connected between the western Lake Erie coverage and the farther-east Finger Lakes and central corridor pages.
+Avon carries the practical anchor weight, Lima keeps the chain readable, and East Bloomfield gives the segment a clear eastern connector.

 Stop chain